…garden and its even stranger keepers…in Tangier.

 Click the orange circle above to listen.
 This story is 30 minutes about Moroccan landscape, a strange garden, absinthe, chocolate and its plants.

 Date palms and mimosa in Morocco (Phoenix dactylifera and Acacia dealbata).
 Ever wonder about the magic of fragrance?
 Try mimosa, in its natural habitat, in the winter.

 Anyone who has worked in a garden–suffered blisters and callouses in a garden for fruit, vegetables, flowers, medicine–knows there is something more in those gardens.
 This is for you.

 Gardens?
 Chocolate?
 Yes, definitely…but I never thought to combine them until the email I received quite recently from an almost forgotten friend.
 Donkeys’ years ago when I was in Tangier, we worked together on the Baie de Tanger–it was a tourist destination development project.

-This is in part a freshly edited re-post of a 2015 post I made, entitled Chocolate, Gardens and Magic, which if I might say so, was well illustrated with Art Nouveau graphics.
+This is in part a freshly edited re-post of a 2015 post I made, entitled Chocolate, Gardens and Magic, which, if I might say so, was a too long read; but it is fortunately well illustrated with Art Nouveau graphics.